 Most Bayesian DL frameworks that use the VI approach sample one set of parameters $\vc{\theta}$ and perform a deterministic forward pass and backpropagation.
-The second moment or the variance of the predictive distribution is obtained using MC samples at the inference time \cite{blundell2015weight}.
-This practice is based on the assumption that the single set of sampled parameters $\vc{\theta}$ represents the variational distribution $q_{\vc{\theta}}(\mathrm{\Omega})$ with sufficient accuracy, which may not be the case \cite{dera2021premium}.
+The second moment or the variance of the predictive distribution is obtained post-training using MC samples at inference time \citep{blundell2015weight}.
+This practice is based on the assumption that the single set of sampled parameters $\vc{\theta}$ represents the variational distribution $q_{\vc{\theta}}(\mathrm{\Omega})$ with sufficient accuracy, which has no theoretical grounds \citep{dera2019extended}.